-Public Fumes As Donald Trump’s Mar-A-Lago Trips Cost More Than Meals On Wheels
+Public Fumes As Donald Trump’s Mar A Lago Trips Cost More Than Meals On Wheels

 Donald Trump’s Mar-a-Lago resort has Secret Service detail on the grounds and surrounding the grounds every time he visits.
 The United States Coast Guard also must secure the waters surrounding the property.
 For President Obama, these costs were estimated around $800 thousand.
 These expenses do not include the municipal costs to Palm Beach for each visit.

-The operation of Air Force One for each visit is extensive and comes out of the taxpayer’s pockets.
+The operation of Air Force One for each visit is extensive, and comes out of the taxpayer’s pockets.
 CBS reports that Air Force One costs $180,000 hourly to operate.
 Each trip to Florida, one way, costs more than $700,000.

 Donald Trump was highly critical of President Obama for his vacation costs and time.
 But Donald Trump has already, in 50 days, spent what President Obama did in one year.